 - 60” mower deck.

-The gold mine of features wasn’t the only thing drawing customers to the John Deere 400 lawn tractor; the number of factory attachments specific to the model made the large machine capable of tackling any residential lawn and snow removal task.
+The gold mine of features wasn’t the only thing drawing customers to the John Deere 400 lawn tractor.
+The variety of factory attachments specific to the model were also positively received as they made the large machine capable of tackling any residential lawn and snow removal task.

-To this day, John Deere customers are still investing in the 400 lawn tractor because of its reputation as a dependable, durable, and versatile piece of equipment.
+To this day, customers are still investing in this lawn tractor because of its reputation as a dependable, durable, and versatile piece of equipment.
 Despite its age, the JD 400 is still new to many users who are purchasing it today.
 A used John Deere 400 in good condition is considered a valuable tool for completing spring-time preparations as well as year-round jobs.

 Seen by many as the first “Super Garden Tractor,” the John Deere 400 lawn tractor will one day be remembered as a classic, but its life of service is far from over.
 The extent of the Deere 400 life and the reliability it continues to provide pays tribute to the Deere engineers who manufactured it back in ’75.